How many calories to eat to lose weight

 If 90% of your calories are carbohydrates, the results will not be good.

-You need enough protein, carbohydrates and fat.
+You need enough proteins, carbohydrates and fats.